rundeck/rundeck/docs/en/tutorials/jobs.md

 Note that we don't define a `<nodefilters>` or `<dispatch>` section for Restart, because we only want this sequence to execute **once**, on the server node.
-The Job references will each be called once, and the "start", "stop" and "staus" Jobs will each be dispatched to the nodes they define.
+The Job references will each be called once, and the "start", "stop" and "status" Jobs will each be dispatched to the nodes they define.

 Saving the XML definitions files located on the Rundeck server,